Darien Breach of Peace Lawyer

 While a variety of circumstances can constitute breach of peace in the second degree, to get arrested for first-degree breach of peace under C.G.S. § 53a-180aa, police must accuse a person of placing a fake bomb or hazardous substance in a place where it is likely to be found by others, which includes public places.
 The individual committing the act must be acting the same intent or reckless indifference as for breach of peace in the second-degree.
 A qualified breach of peace attorney can try to disprove intent in an individual’s case.

-Penalties for Breach of Peace in Connecticut
+What are the Penalties for Breach of Peace in Connecticut?

 The Connecticut penal code defines two different offenses as breach of the peace.
 Breach of peace in the second-degree is the less serious and is treated as a Class B misdemeanor punishable by imprisonment for up to six months as well as a fine of up to $1,000.